pholmq/tsnext-vite/README.md

 ## ToDo

 Funktioner som gör om Azimuth, Altitude, Lat, Long och tid till RA och Dec så att det kan visas i planetkamerapanelen

+Layer Planets, so that planet camera see a different size than the system camera.
+Three has a layer system where you assign objects to layers.
+So the idea is to assign differently sized planets to a layer and then make the camera see those layers.